david-garza/enterococci_prediction_analysis/README.md

 - [Texas Beaches May Be Filthier Than We Realize - Texas Monthly](https://www.texasmonthly.com/news-politics/texas-beaches-filthy-feces-testing/)

-# Communications Protocals
+# Team Communications Protocals

 ## Zoom Meeting
-Weekly zoom meeting at 9:00 AM on Monday to map out work plan and duties for the coming week.
+The team will meet weekly via zoom at 9:00 AM on Monday to map out a work plan and duties for the coming week.

 ## Slack
 Primary channel for real time coummunications between team members and instructional staff.

-## Emergency Communications
-TBD